awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 ### Lambda function cannot find `/dev/dri/renderD128`<a name="troubleshooting-atom-config"></a>

  This can occur if OpenCL cannot connect to the GPU devices it needs\.
-You must create device resources for the necessary devices for your lambda function\.
+You must create device resources for the necessary devices for your Lambda function\.

 ## Next Steps<a name="next-dlc-steps"></a>

  Next, explore other optimized models\.
-For information, refer to the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.
+For information, see the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.